nginxinc/kubernetes-ingress/examples/ingress-resources/security-monitoring/README.md

 # NGINX Security Monitoring

-In this example we deploy the NGINX Plus Ingress Controller with [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/) and [NGINX Agent](https://docs.nginx.com/nginx-agent/overview/) in order to integrate with [NGINX Management Suite Security Monitoring](https://docs.nginx.com/nginx-management-suite/security/).
-We also deploy a simple web application and then configure load balancing and WAF protection for that application using the Ingress resource.
-We configure logging for NGINX App Protect to send logs to the NGINX Agent syslog listener which is then sent to the Security Monitoring dashboard in NGINX Instance Manager.
+This example describes how to deploy NGINX Plus Ingress Controller with [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/) and [NGINX Agent](https://docs.nginx.com/nginx-agent/overview/) in order to integrate with [NGINX Management Suite Security Monitoring](https://docs.nginx.com/nginx-management-suite/security/).
+It involves deploying a simple web application, then configuring load balancing and WAF protection for the application using the Ingress resource.
+We then configure logging for NGINX App Protect to send logs to the NGINX Agent syslog listener, which is sent to the Security Monitoring dashboard in NGINX Instance Manager.

-## Running the Example
+## Running the example

-## 1. Deploy the Ingress Controller
+## 1. Deploy NGINX Ingress Controller

-1. Follow the installation [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy the Ingress Controller with NGINX App Protect and NGINX Agent.
+1. Follow the installation [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy NGINX Ingress Controller with NGINX App Protect and NGINX Agent.
 Configure NGINX Agent to connect to a deployment of NGINX Instance Manager with Security Monitoring, and verify that your NGINX Ingress Controller deployment is online in NGINX Instance Manager.

 2. Save the public IP address of the Ingress Controller into a shell variable: